vimcki/design-principles/Open Closed Principle.md

 1. [Abstraction](https://github.com/vimcki/design-principles/blob/master/Abstraction.md) and implementations are in same module
 1. Importing anything other than abstraction or external stuff(`/pkg`, libraries) inside of implementations in `/internal`
+1. Switch statements are suspicious, are you absolutely sure that you wont need to add new case in the future?
+Switches can be replaced with map lookups, which are more extensible and make code more data-driven

 ## Resources